March 24 – December 17, 2023

 Na Mira: Subrosa is organized by Alexis Wilkinson, Assistant Curator.

-This exhibition is supported by The Andy Warhol Foundation for the Visual Arts, a Foundation for Contemporary Arts Emergency Grant, Park View / Paul Soto, and MOCA Tucson’s Board of Trustees, Ambassador Council, and Members.
+This exhibition is supported by The Andy Warhol Foundation for the Visual Arts, VIA Art Fund and Wagner Foundation, a Foundation for Contemporary Arts Emergency Grant, Park View / Paul Soto, and MOCA Tucson’s Board of Trustees, Ambassador Council, and Members.

 In-kind support provided by The Downtown Clifton Hotel and Exo Coffee Co.